-Accordingly, whenever you submit work, you are declaring that your work is your own (not anyone else’s) and that you have not colluded with anyone else in producing it.
+Accordingly, whenever you submit work, you are declaring that your work is your own and that you have not colluded with anyone else in producing it.
 Only when there are express written instructions authorising group work is working with or consulting others in producing your assessment pieces permissible.

 What about working with someone else to prepare a summary?

 You should read the document on this website about the risks of plagiarising when you use someone else’s summary in an exam.
-This is a separate and distinct question: whether it is permissableto prepare a summary with someone else.
+This is a separate and distinct question: whether it is permissable to prepare a summary with someone else.
 The product that you create in the context of assessment must be your own work.
 If you and a fellow student have an identical summary from which you will quote in your exam, your work will not be original.
-So, whilst discussing the content of a summary with another person in preparation for an exam is permissable, the product that you take into the exam (and from which you quote) must be your own.
+So, whilst discussing the content of a summary with another person in preparation for an exam is permissible, the product that you take into the exam (and from which you quote) must be your own.

 In the absence of express written permission, every item of assessment that you produce must be completed by you, on your own; and must contain your own original ideas expressed in your own words (unless you properly acknowledge the ideas and words of other scholars).
 If that is not the case, you are in breach of the academic integrity principle and, potentially, a number of other University rules as well.

 Appealing a finding of poor academic practice.
 A student may apply to the Dean for review of a decision that the student has engaged in poor academic practice.
-An application must be made within 5 working days after the student is notified of the decision.
+An application must be made within five working days after the student is notified of the decision.
 After receiving an application, the Dean will make a decision in 20 working days.
 The decision of the Dean is final.